 Subjective validation exhibits very good results of the algorithm concerning OTD.
 It is a major point to improve RDT by focusing on the areas of more severe and intense convection.
 Now, depending on cloud system morphology, RDT is able to present a kind of multidimensional description of convective systems, thanks to second level identification and overshooting top detection.
-It completes the data fusion approach with other products of SAFNWC.
-This part is unchanged in v2016 software, which consequently benefits from the same subjective validation.
+It completes the data fusion approach with other products of NWCSAF.